lpratt30/lpratt30.github.io/aboutme.md

 My name is Luke Pratt.
 I was forged in the fires of Mechanical Engineering as an undergrad.

-While working at Intel, I found my passion for data analysis.
+While working at Intel as a Process Engineer (front-end Dry Etch), I found my passion for data analysis.
 On a daily basis, I would perform analysis to diagnose problems in a blackbox system containing thousands of variables of varying covariance.

 I pursued part-time studies at a community college to learn Java programming and data structures.
 Seeking a better schedule for studying, I transitioned to Samsung.
 However, the compressed (night) schedule at Samsung negatively impacted my well-being and study effectiveness.
 After giving a 10-week notice, I focused on completing my Master’s degree.